 \section{Topological structure of large random SYK graphs of fixed order}

-In this section, we consider a large colored graph $G\in \bG^q$ of fixed order $\deltaS_0(G) = \delta$ and which has a single residue, which we denote $G_{\hat 0}$.
-In this case, the 0-residue can be interpreted as being dual to the boundary of the building block of the unicellular space that $G$ represents (see the geometric introductory section \ref{sub:Geom-Interp}).
-We further denote $S=\Psi(G)$, $C$ its core-diagram, and $\cK$ its kernel diagram, see again Fig.~\ref{fig:Pruning}.
+In this section, we consider a large colored graph $G\in \bG^q$ of fixed order $\deltaS_0(G) = \delta$ and that has a single residue, which we denote by $G_{\hat 0}$.
+In this case, the 0-residue can be interpreted as the graph dual to the triangulated boundary of the unique building block of the unicellular space dual to $G$ (see the introductory section \ref{sub:Geom-Interp} on colored triangulations).
+We further denote by $S=\Psi(G)$, $C$ its core diagram, and $\cK$ its kernel diagram, see again Fig.~\ref{fig:Pruning}.

 \